faysalferdous/access-control-system-design/README.md

 ## 📘 Project Overview

-The **Navy Access Control System** is a documentation-based system design project that outlines how secure access control mechanisms can be structured for high-security environments.
+The ** Access Control System** is a documentation-based system design project that outlines how secure access control mechanisms can be structured for high-security environments.

 The project emphasizes **authorization logic**, **role-based access control (RBAC)**, **access hierarchy**, and **controlled zone management**, using conceptual and simulated data only.